stac-utils/pgstac/README.md

 ## Contribution & Development

 PGStac uses a dockerized development environment.
-You can set this up using:
+However, it still needs a local install of pypgstac to allow an editable install inside the docker container.
+This is installed automatically if you have set up a virtual environment for the project.
+Otherwise you'll need to install a local copy yourself by running `scripts/install`.

+To build the docker images and set up the test database, use:

 ```bash
 scripts/setup